Bin Air: History

 The airline was founded in 1996.

 The European Union warned the airline in 2011 to improve its safety or face inclusion in the EU no-flight blacklist of banned airlines.
-As of 29 October 2018, Bin Air's air operator's certificate has been revoked by the Luftfahrtbundesamt forcing the airline to cease all operations.
+As of 29 October 2018, Bin Air's air operator's certificate had been revoked by the Luftfahrtbundesamt forcing the airline to cease all operations.
 It eventually regained its license in December 2020.

 Fleet

-As of May 2022, the BinAir Fleet consists of the following aircraft:
+As of November 2024, the BinAir Fleet consists of the following aircraft: